Revolutionary War Biographies – Pine Grove Cemetery

 Buried: Pine Grove Cemetery, WB

-In the Autumn of 1776, the army under Washington, then on the North River, came near being broken-up by the expiration of short term enlistments.
+In the Autumn of 1776, the army under Washington, then on the North River, came near being broken up by the expiration of short-term enlistments.
 At the solicitation of Washington, the Continental Congress provided for the formation of a regular army to serve during the war.
 In the list of men who enlisted for 3 years in 1777, was Joel Gilbert.

-Gilbert, Jonas
+Jonas Gilbert

 Born: 1762; Died: 1834